Electrostud/Irrigation_Controller/README.md

 4. Configure your LinkTap account if using LinkTap.

 ## Lovelace Dashboard
-Add the following to your Lovelace dashboard to monitor and control irrigation:
+To monitor and control irrigation, add the following to your Lovelace dashboard:

 ```yaml
 views: